-The mission of the Columbia Engineering Outreach Programs is to provide multiple entry points to academic and professional careers in science, technology, engineering, and mathematics (STEM) disciplines, especially for traditionally underrepresented students.
-We aim to improve the quality and reach of STEM education at all levels.
+Columbia Engineering Outreach Programs aim to provide greater accessibility to academic and professional opportunities in science, technology, engineering, and mathematics (STEM) disciplines, especially for traditionally underrepresented local stakeholders.
+Through community engagement, we enhance the quality and reach of learning at all levels.

-Programs connect local K12 students and educators with the world-class STEM resources at Columbia Engineering, including on-campus and in-school STEM education and enrichment opportunities.
+Programs connect local K-12 students and educators with the world-class STEM resources at Columbia Engineering, including on-campus and in-school education and enrichment opportunities.

 Across STEM fields, there are gender and racial gaps which have continued to widen nationally.
 To broaden equity and inclusion in STEM, engaging more female and minority students through outreach is important in encouraging students to successfully pursue higher education and careers in STEM.